Pavipravish/ML--Weather-Prediction/README.md

 ```
 /*
 Program to implement the Random Forest Algorithm to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data.
-Developed by: Rithesh S
+Developed by: pravish J
-RegisterNumber:  212225220084
+RegisterNumber:  212224040249
 */
 import pandas as pd
 import numpy as np